alecumadalin32/VCMP-CMake/README.md

 When it finishes building, it moves the plugin into `server/plugins` and automatically loads the plugin!
 Simply type `cmake . && make` on the root directory, no need for making a *build* folder

-Currently, it is kinda buggy
+Currently, it is well optimized for linux platforms. on the other hands it is buggy

 | Features | Status |
 | - | - |